 Willie played Eloise soft and tender, barely touching the strings.
 He tried getting his voice to almost whisper the words.

 If it weren't for a black and white photograph his mother gave him when he left home, Willie knew he wouldn't even remember what his parents looked like by now.
 Most of the memories he had of them had to do with his music.
 His mother was happy when he took to making music, but she hoped he would play in church.
 His father always acted like music was foolishness, but one night as Willie played his guitar under the stars on a sticky-hot, South Mississippi night, Willie recalled his father saying, "That gee-tar's your ticket outta here, boy."
-Soon after that, Willie left for Mobile.
+Soon after, Willie left for Mobile.
 He remembered his mama crying while his daddy just nodded his head real slow.
 On the train, Willie found a ten-dollar bill stuffed in his jacket pocket.

 "I was already too old for soldiering by the time World War II broke out, but I wrote some war songs.
 Some of my tunes even made it onto the radio, like this one, 'You Got To Be Proud.'